rezi410/rezi410/README.md

 # Hi there 👋, nice to see you here...
 I'm Rezi.
 An intermediate software developer student and adventure seeker.
 I do content about design, development, and building software applications.
 I really enjoy learning languages and frameworks like React and Angular, as well as working in WordPress.
 I also enjoy wireframing, UI, UX, and design in general.
 My personal hobbies are playing piano, reading books, and travelling.
-Currently, I'm exploring new technologies and programming languages to further solidfy my programming skills. <br>
+Currently, I'm exploring new technologies and programming languages to further solidfy my programming skills. ✉️ rsulaiman2@myseneca.ca
-✉️ rsulaiman2@myseneca.ca

 ## 🦾 Skills and Experience
 * 💻 HTML, CSS, JS, TS, SQL